platofff/prometheus-mining/README.md

-## TRM, Lolminer, T-Rex mining monitoring based on Prometheus and Grafana
+## TRM, Lolminer, T-Rex, miners with EthMan-compatible API (Phoenix miner, Nanominer, Claymore's, etc.) monitoring based on Prometheus and Grafana
 ![](screenshot.png)
 ### TL;DR
 I can help with the setup inexpensively.
 Write me in Telegram: `@nouveau_nvc0`.